activated-research-company/EclipsePatch/README.md

     Compile source code to hex.
 If using the Arduino IDE this is done via Sketch -> Export Compiled Binary, or Ctrl + Alt + S, and is saved to the sketch directory.
 The file should be named "Eclipse.ino.mega.hex".
   </li>
   <li>
-    Copy to source code to the Sketch folder, located inside the patch folder.
+    Copy to source code to the bin/Sketch folder, located inside the patch folder.
   </li>
   <li>
     Zip the patch folder.